yabadabu/mini_json/README.md

 # Integration

 Just add the files json.cpp and json_file.cpp in your project.
+Check the sample/demo.cpp for more examples.